fredenrg/FRED-Swap/README.md

 404 Million tokens are allocated to the BSC and ETH blockchains, initially 808M ETH tokens were created with 404M later being burned.
 The current total is 100M bridged to BSC and 304M on Ethereum.

-The swap pool holds 10M of FRED (Stellar) and 10M of bFREDx (BSC) exclusively for the bridge tool.
+The swap pool will eventually hold 10M of FRED (Stellar) and 10M of bFREDx (BSC) exclusively for the bridge tool.

 Although now outdated, our YouTube explainer from 2021 https://www.youtube.com/watch?v=eY3hkwfTk8A gives the idea of what we set out to do and why.

 **How It Works**

 The swap process begins with inputting the amount of tokens you want to swap, which displays the corresponding amount of tokens to receive.
-When this happens, two checks occur in real time:
+When this happens, several checks occur in real time:
 1. The apps checks if the swap pool has enough tokens for the swap.
 2. The app checks if the connected wallet has enough tokens for the swap (if connected to your wallet, otherwise this check would be done whenever you connect to your wallet).
 If any of these checks fail, they are displayed to the user and the swap process can not continue until input values are adjusted to pass both checks.
-The receiving address is also a required input (BSC or Stellar address)
+The receiving address is also a required input (BSC or Stellar address).
-3. If all is good from step 1, swapping starts and the first action is to confirm that the receiving address exists and was correctly inputted.
+3. If checks 1,2 pass, swapping starts and the first action is to confirm that the receiving address exists and was correctly inputted.
 If this check fails, it stops the swap process, (to avoid a failed transaction from the server to the user).
+4. A trustline check is made if swapping from bFREDX (BSC) to FRED (Stellar), if no trustline exists, a claimable balance is created instead of a direct payment.
-When the check in step 2 is complete (and successful), the connected wallet (Rabet or MetaMask), prompts the user to sign and confirm the transaction.
+5. When initial checks are complete (and successful), the connected wallet (Rabet or MetaMask), prompts the user to sign and confirm the transaction.
-4. Next, the wallet begins the process of sending the tokens to the swap pool and the server monitors the process, awaiting a successful transfer of tokens from the user's wallet to the swap pool.
+6. Next, the wallet begins the process of sending the tokens to the swap pool and the server monitors the process, awaiting a successful transfer of tokens from the user's wallet to the swap pool.
-5. Once the transfer from step 4 is successful, the server instantly sends the correct amount of tokens to the receiving address (provided in step 1).
+7. Once the transfer from step 6 is successful, the server instantly sends the correct amount of tokens to the receiving address (provided in step 1).
-6. When both transfers are finished (and successful), a "swap success" message is displayed to the user and this ends the swap process.
+8. When both transfers are finished (and successful), a "swap success" message is displayed to the user and this ends the swap process.

 **Technologies Used:**